Updated: May 23, 2023

 Companies in the stock market are businesses.
 And successful businesses are those who consistently bring value to their customers.

-Stock prices may go up and down, but if the business behind it continuously makes money, then people will want to be part of it, even if it means buying up to purchase their shares.
+Stock prices may go up and down, but if the business behind it continuously makes money, people will want to be part of it, even if it means buying up to purchase their shares.

 8. The majority is more often wrong than right.